sush0408/tttfrontend/README.md

 # TTT Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

-## Development server

-Run `node server.js` to run the code or simply run angular app by `ng serve`
+This app has been written in Angular4.

+Dependencies `node.js`

+Clone this repository from `git@github.com:sush0408/tttfrontend.git`

+Run `npm install -g @angular/cli`

+Run `npm install --save express`

+Run `ng serve` or `node server.js`

+Go to app at (localhost:5000)

+The server code can be found at (https://github.com/sush0408/tttbackend)